 Products come and go.
 WordPress has been out for a long time, and I've never been a fan.
 Why?
 Because out of the box, I generally have to install a minimum of 5 plugins before I'd be happy to ship.
 A caching plugin, a security plugin, and an editor plugin; this is mad!
 Out of the box, I want a product that will deliver 100 scores on Google Lighthouse that I can start building instantly.
 A combination of 11ty and Netlify allows me to launch a git versioned, fully hosted, HTTPS secure, state-of-the-art cache and cache invalidation site; preview builds/domains within minutes.
 Statamic would require a server setup, git integration turned on, static caching configured, and this is all time lost as a developer.
 I'd rather spend that time delivering better quality, technically well-built sites while saving the client time and money.

 - Better performance

 - Less code

 - More control over every line of code.

 - Less server maintenance as platforms like Netlify handle everything technically for you, with great support and world-class hosting.
 I've also used Vercel, which is fantastic too!

 - A website that you know will scale.
 It's a static site at the end of the day.

-I was skeptical at first as I didn't really understand what is Jamstack and what it could offer my clients and I, but I'm now fully invested in Jamstack and won't be reverting anytime soon.
+I was initially sceptical as I didn't understand what Jamstack is and what it could offer my clients and me, but I'm now fully invested in Jamstack and won't be reverting anytime soon.
 Are you looking to get started with Jamstack or want a beginners guide?
 I regularly post on Twitter about all things Jamstack!